libdebug/libdebug/README.md

 ### Installation Requirements:
 Ubuntu: `sudo apt install -y python3 python3-dev libdwarf-dev libelf-dev libiberty-dev linux-headers-generic libc6-dbg`\
 Debian: `sudo apt install -y python3 python3-dev libdwarf-dev libelf-dev libiberty-dev linux-headers-generic libc6-dbg`\
-Arch Linux: `sudo pacman -S python libelf libdwarf gcc make debuginfod`
+Arch Linux: `sudo pacman -S python libelf libdwarf gcc make debuginfod` \
+Fedora: `sudo dnf install -y python3 python3-devel kernel-devel binutils-devel libdwarf-devel`

 ## Run and Attach
 The first step of a libdebug script is creating a debugger object.
 This can be done with the function `debugger(argv,...)`.
 You can either provide a path or an array of arguments.
 Once your debugger object has been created, you can use the method `run` to start it